-There are numerous instances in which physicians or other healthcare providers may do or say something insensitive, incorrect, or downright rude—this type of conduct, while it may amount to a poor bedside manner, is usually not going to be considered malpractice.
+There are several instances where physicians or other healthcare providers may do or say something insensitive, incorrect, or downright rude—this type of conduct, while it may amount to a poor bedside manner, is not going to be considered malpractice.

-If you believe that you were injured as a result of a healthcare provider’s negligence, please call us to discuss your situation, we’re here to help.
+If you believe you were injured because of a healthcare provider’s negligence, please call us to discuss your situation.
+We’re here to help.
 There is never any charge for an initial consultation.

-- “Time based” means a fee that is determined by the amount of time involved, such as a rate per hour, day or week.
+- “Time based” is fee determined by the amount of time involved, such as a rate per hour, day or week.

 - “Fixed” means a fee that is based on an agreed amount regardless of the time or effort involved or the result obtained.
-Some attorneys also call this a ‘flat rate.’
-This type of fee is common in matters like divorce, incorporating a business, and other similar tasks that are predictable in terms of the amount of work the lawyer can anticipate doing.
+Some attorneys also call this a flat rate.

-- “Contingent” means a certain agreed percentage or amount that is payable only upon attaining a recovery, regardless of the time or effort involved.
+- “Contingent” is a predetermined percentage or amount that’s payable only upon attaining a recovery, regardless of the time or effort involved.

-Occasionally, a combination of the above fee arrangements may be used as well.
-Not all attorneys offer all of these different types of fee arrangements.
-You, the client, need to determine what type of fee arrangement suits your needs, and you may need to contact multiple attorneys to determine if they can provide the type of fee arrangement you believe you need.
+Occasionally, some combination of the above fee arrangements may be used.
+Not all attorneys offer this variety of fee arrangements.
+You need to determine what type of arrangement that suits your needs, and you may need to talk to multiple attorneys to find the fee arrangement you need.